About Us

 Bushcraft 7 years - 14 years

-The bushcraft course is a drop-off program that meets for two-hour sessions over the course of six or eight weeks at Salem Lake.
+The bushcraft course is a drop-off program that meets for two-hour sessions over six or eight weeks at Salem Lake Park.
 Students learn bushcraft skills that will help them gain a greater appreciation of the natural world, as well confidence in their own abilities.

 Teaching methods consist of instructors leading by example, asking questions, and following the child's interest while providing opportunities to practice skills and techniques in different situations.